SEBR-0116/react-netlify-deployment/README.md

 ## Getting Started

-Before we begin, lets go into our app's folder and touch a file called `_redirects`.
+Before we begin, lets go into our app's main folder and touch a file called `_redirects`, which will be a sibling to your package.json and index.html files, and your public and src folders.
 Like our .env and .gitignore it doesn't get a standard name, it simply is called "_redirects".
 Don't forget the underscore!

-In your _redirects folder, which is a sibling to your index.html file, add in this line of code:
+In your _redirects file, which is a sibling to your index.html file, add in this line of code:
 ```
 /* /index.html 200
 ```